The Climate Predictability Tool

 Comments and requests for changes and developments, or access to the source code can be emailed to ude.aibmuloc.irinull@tpc.

-PyCPT has recently been created as a new and easy-to-use Python interface to CPT.
-Under continuous development, this set of libraries enables the user to run CPT via Python scripts and Jupyter Notebooks, helping automate and mass-produce CPT tasks that will normally take more time in the Windows version.
+PyCPT was created as an easy-to-use Python interface to CPT, helping automate and mass-produce CPT tasks that will normally take more time in the Windows version.
 The seasonal and subseasonal versions of PyCPT provide seamless access to the North American Multi-Model Ensemble (NMME) the Copernicus Climate Change Services (C3S), the Subseasonal-to-Seasonal Prediction Project (S2S) and the Subseasonal Experiment (SubX) Databases, respectively, via the IRI Data Library.

 Latest News!
 A new version of PyCPT for seasonal forecasts (PyCPT 2.5) is now available (see links on right).

 CPT is the main tool used to implement the Next Generation (#NextGen) system to produce calibrated forecasts at multiple timescales, following the World Meteorological Organization standards.